sflex/AUBBC/README.md

 This is the new AUBBC2

+Perl BBcode parser engine with individual tag security, attribute validation, customization markup template and more.

 Its not like AUBBC in many ways.
-It's more like a fully optimizable BBcode engine with a ole lot of options.